rocket-pool/RPIPs/RPIPs/RPIP-34.md

 <VOP Extended Description>
 ```

-##### VOP-EXAMPLE-OVERVIEW
+##### VOP-EMC-MEMBERSELECT
 **Defined In:** [RPIP-34](RPIP-34.md)
-**Voting Group:** pDAO
+**Voting Group:** RPIP Author

-This VOP is an example voter operational process that is intended to demonstrate how to define VOPs, describe VOPs, and record VOP instance outcomes.
-This VOP is just an example, so there's not very much to say in this overview!
+This VOP describes the membership selection process to a fictional example committee within the Rocket Pool DAOs.

+Normally there would be some more detail in this overview.
+But this an example rather than a creative writing exercise.

 The intention is for overviews such as this to exist in a single informational RPIP that lists all defined VOPs that exist in the Rocket Pool DAOs.
 These descriptors will allow newcomers to the Rocket Pool community to easily identify common processes that take place at a high-level, and learn more about any they are interested in.